weka/csi-wekafs/migration/upgrade-legacy-pv.md

 ```

-{% hint style="warning" %}
+**Warning**:
 If you do not create the Kubernetes secret before executing the helm upgrade, the CSI Plugin components remain `Pending` after the upgrade.
-{% endhint %}

 ## Migrate legacy volumes

-Once you bind legacy volumes to a single secret procedure, you can migrate the volumes by binding a new WEKA filesystem directory quota object to an existing persistent volume.&#x20;
+Once you bind legacy volumes to a single secret procedure, you can migrate the volumes by binding a new WEKA filesystem directory quota object to an existing persistent volume.

 WEKA provides a migration script that automates the process.